 Glastonbury 2023 registration, tickets and everything you need to know

-The celebration of music and arts, which is held at Worthy Farm in Somerset, is taking place from 22 to 26 June.
-You can find out more information about the weather forecast for the festival here.

-The full line-up and set times have already been announced, with Paul McCartney, Billie Eilish and Kendrick Lamar headlining.

-It comes after the 50th anniversary in 2020 and last year’s festival were both cancelled due to the pandemic.
+It arrived after the 50th anniversary in 2020 and last year’s festival were both cancelled due to the pandemic.

-With Glastonbury tickets notoriously tricky to get hold of – resale tickets sold out in just over 20 minutes in March, with many hopefuls unable to get onto the website at all – people are already asking what the ticket situation will be for next year’s festival.
+Glastonbury tickets are notoriously tricky to get hold of – resale tickets for 2022 sold out in just over 20 minutes in March, with many hopefuls unable to get onto the website at all.
+So people are already asking what the ticket situation will be for next year’s festival.

 Will Glastonbury be on next year?